Large Families

 Most moms of several children become experts at multitasking with experience.
 We often are asked how we manage homeschooling multiple learning levels and I find it difficult to explain.
 It's like preparing a seven course dinner--how do you tell someone exactly how to prepare everything in such a way that it's all ready at the proper time and stays the proper temperature?
 I suppose you could lead them step-by-step through all the directions and it would be easier, but still experience is the best teacher.

-5 Tips for Homeschooling a Large Family
+Must Have Homeschooling Items for a Large Family

-Great ideas and strategies for managing a large homeschooling family.
+This list of practical items and virtues are great for a large homeschooling family.

 Large Homeschool Family Blogs